 The Optera Solution

-The ground anchors were installed by our skilled operatives, using a Marini-drilling mast, mounted on a 14 tonne long-reach excavator.
-The anchors were drilled through the overburden and into the bedrock, where the hollow-bar anchors were grouted into the rock.
-Reinforced Geo-mat was then secured to the face of the failed slope to stabilise the ground and ensure the safety of operatives working below.
+The ground anchors were installed by our skilled operatives using a Marini drilling mast, mounted on a 14-tonne long-reach excavator.
+The anchors were drilled and grouted into the bedrock before reinforced geotextiles were secured to the face of the failed slope to stabilise the ground and ensure the safety of the operatives working below.

 Take a look at some other recent case studies that may interest you